Einstein-Podolsky-Rosen (EPR) Correlations and Superluminal Interactions

 \textbf{2 EPR Correlations and Faster-Than-Light (FTL) Interaction}

-To try to answer the question \textquotedblleft Can a measurement performed on one of the photons of an entangled pair change the state of the other?\textquotedblright\ let us consider the ideal experiment represented in Fig. 1.
-A source (S) emits pairs of photons ($\nu_{1}$ and $\nu_{2}$) that propagate in opposite directions in the polarization-entangled state
+A question that needs to be definitively clarified is: \textquotedblleft Can a measurement performed on one of the photons of an entangled pair change the state of the other?\textquotedblright\ To try to answer this question\ let us consider the ideal experiment represented in Fig.1.
+A source (S) emits pairs of photons ($\nu_{1}$ and $\nu_{2}$), that propagate in opposite directions, in the polarization-entangled state